 Christina's expert tip: The drive to Virginia City from Reno on Highway 341 has some of the best views in the area.

 The Reno Arts District and the Reno Riverwalk is located in the heart of Downtown Reno.
 This area is home to great restaurants and bars, shopping areas and a walkway along the Truckee River.
-Along the river, you will come upon several pieces of Burning Man art given to the city and there are places to stop and watch the water and the various birds that like to nest here.
-Walk around and visit the local bars, restaurants and coffee shops including The Jungle coffee shop and Sierra Tap House.
-The central point of the area is Wingfield Park: a park on an island in the middle of the river.
+At various locations along the river you will come upon several pieces of Burning Man art given to the city.
+There are also places to stop and watch the water and the various birds that like to nest here.
+Walk around and visit the local bars, restaurants and coffee shops including Cafe Capello coffee and Sierra Tap House.
+The central point of the area is Wingfield Park, a park on an island in the middle of the river.
 There are an amphitheater and access to the river as well as a few swimming holes.

-Recommended for Free Things to Do because: It's free to wander along the river, but you can also check out the nearby National Automobile Museum.
+Recommended for Free Things to Do because: It's free to wander along the river, but you can also check out the nearby National Automobile Museum and the Nevada Museum of Art.

 Christina's expert tip: The very popular Reno Wine Walk is held every third Saturday on the Riverwalk.

-Built in 1927 Idlewild is located just west of downtown on the Truckee River.
+Built in 1927 Idlewild is located just west of downtown and right on the Truckee River.
 The park features several picnic areas, some tennis courts, a bike trail, some lakes and water features and access to the river.
 There is a Lions Club park for children with a lot of fun equipment and a small train.
-The Rose Garden and the public art including some colorful trout jumping from the lake are popular as well as the seasonal Idlewild Pool.
-This pool is outdoors and is only open in the summertime, but features a lap pool with diving boards and a kids pool.
-The park has plenty of parking in many areas of the park and the bike path leads out of the park and into downtown and Verdi.
+The Tahoe-Pyramid trail also passes right by the park where you can walk or bike all the way up to Lake Tahoe or down to Pyramid Lake.
+The park also features a rose garden, public sculptures and the seasonal Idlewild swimming pool.
+The park has plenty of parking in many areas of the park and is home to many of the area's special events.

 Recommended for Free Things to Do because: Idlewild is a great place for walking and enjoying the river.
 The children's parks and the sports fields are free.

-Christina's expert tip: Idlewild is home to the Food Truck Friday food truck festival on Friday evenings.
+Christina's expert tip: Idlewild is home to the Food Truck Friday food truck festival on Friday evenings in the summer and fall.

 Recommended for Free Things to Do because: If you are an art fan, Midtown has hundreds of public artworks and murals.
 Walk around and check them out for free.